josh-collinsworth/joco-sveltekit/src/lib/content/posts/man-cereal.md

 I want better than that for my son.

-I want better than that for _all_ our kids.
+I want better than that for _all_ kids.

+I want better than that for _everyone_.